flux-framework/flux-operator/README.md

 🚧️ Under Construction! 🚧️

+**Important!** We recently removed a one-off container that ran before the MiniCluster creation to generate a certificate.
+We have found [through testing](https://github.com/kubernetes-sigs/jobset/issues/104) that this somehow served as a warmup for networking, and this means if you use the latest operator here, you may see slow times in creating the initial broker setup.
+We have two sets of bugfixes to go in that should resolve this:

+ - An update to set the zeromq timeout (TBA soon)
+ - a TBA update to resolve whatever the noticed bug is above (TBA unknown)

+With the bug, you might see creation times between 40-140 seconds for a single MiniCluster, which is abysmal.
+With the fix to zeromq, this goes does to 19-20.
+With the further addition of adding the warmup service, it goes down to ~16.
+With the service plus a better networking setup than kube-dns, it returns to the original 11-12 seconds.
+Thank you for your patience as we work on this - we will hopefully get everything resolved soon!

 ## Organization

 The basic idea is that we present the idea of a **MiniCluster** that is a custom resource definition (CRD)